FAQ

 We are a group of passionate developers; working on Vike is the thrill of a lifetime and there is no reason for us to stop.

-We're making significant progress on being able to financially sustain ourselfes.
+We're making significant progress on being able to financially sustain ourselves.

 Without relying on investor money, but through sponsorships and upcoming innovative open source business models.
 Independence is paramount for keeping Vike a community-driven project with transparent interests that are well aligned with its users.